e4552051-arkar-myo/delivery_route_optimisation/README.md

 # Delivery Route Optimisation
 Classical Search • Heuristic Search • Reinforcement Learning (Q‑Learning + Gymnasium)
-MSc Computer Science – ICA Project
+MSc Computer Science – Artificial Intelligence (ICA Project)

-This project implements and evaluates multiple search algorithms for delivery‑route optimisation on a grid world.
-It compares uninformed, informed and learning‑based approaches in terms of runtime, node expansion, path optimality and learning performance.
-The work combines classical algorithms with reinforcement learning, offering both traditional AI search and modern RL-based route learning.
+## Overview

+This project explores the **delivery route optimisation problem** using a combination of classical search algorithms, heuristic‑based search, and reinforcement learning.
+The main goal is to understand how different AI techniques behave when solving routing problems and to compare their performance in terms of efficiency, optimality, and learning behaviour.

+The core experiments are carried out in a **grid‑based environment**, which allows full control over problem size, obstacle density, and start/goal positions.
+To demonstrate real‑world relevance, the project also includes an **OpenStreetMap (OSM) extension** that applies classical search algorithms to a real road network from Middlesbrough.

+---

+## Algorithms Implemented

-The system includes:
+The system includes the following algorithms:

-- Uniform Cost Search (UCS) – baseline optimal uninformed search
+- **Uniform Cost Search (UCS)** – baseline uninformed search that guarantees optimal solutions
-- Greedy Best‑First Search – fast, heuristic‑driven, non‑optimal search
+- **Greedy Best‑First Search** – fast heuristic‑driven search without optimality guarantees
-- A* Search – optimal, heuristic‑guided search
+- **A\* Search** – optimal heuristic‑guided search using admissible heuristics
-- Q‑Learning (Classic Environment) – table‑based reinforcement learning
+- **Q‑Learning (Classic Environment)** – tabular reinforcement learning on a grid world
-- Q‑Learning (Gymnasium Environment) – optional Gym‑compatible reinforcement learning
+- **Q‑Learning (Gymnasium Environment)** – optional Gym‑compatible RL implementation
-- Experiment Runner – automated benchmarking and CSV logging
+- **Experiment Runner** – automated benchmarking and CSV logging
-- Visualisers – runtime plots, heatmaps and reward curves
+- **Visualisers** – heatmaps, grid maps, performance charts, and reward curves

 ---